-Hull Northern Cemetery is situated on the road to Cottingham, the main entrance being on the corner of Chanterlands Avenue.
+Hull’s Northern Cemetery is situated on the road to Cottingham, with the main entrance situated on the corner of Chanterlands Avenue.
+The War plot can be found at the centre of the cemetery.